|

 Spread 3.17.1- June 20, 2003

-- Fix memory corruption and crash with groups of
+- Fix memory corruption and crash with groups of large size.

 - Correct make install so it installs header files.